imathis/design-enthusiast/source/projects/fancy-buttons/index.markdown

 **Important:** Fancy Buttons 0.3.6 requires Compass 0.10.0-pre2 which must be *manually installed* until Compass 0.10 is released in the next couple of weeks.
 Just run this and you should be good to go.

+<small>*If you have any previous versions of compass, chriseppstein-compass, compass-colors, or chriseppstein-compass-colors, uninstall them to prevent them from being loaded.*</small>

 {% highlight bash %}
 sudo gem install compass --pre sudo gem install fancy-buttons